 Today, competition in the retail world is greater than ever.
-The current scenario is defined by constant price changes and the struggle for competitive advantage.
+The current scenario is defined by how good is your pricing strategy and the struggle for competitive advantage.
 Online stores observe each other and continually compare their prices.
 For that reason, competitive pricing tools have become critical to build effective pricing strategies among today’s e-commerce businesses.

 However, a purely reactive pricing strategy without an analytical basis may not have the expected result in your conversions.
 It is often perceived that in order to gain more sales you have to be the cheapest at all costs, although this is not entirely true.